kartonfarkas/api_docs/source/integrations/_warning.rst

-.. warning:: Please contact Suite Integrations for details.
+.. warning:: Please contact your Account Manager for details.